Intermodalics/pickit-docs/docs/robot-integrations/techman/calibration_program.rst

 Running the program
 -------------------

-Before running the calibration program, make sure that the Pickit web interface is in the :guilabel:`Calibration` page, which provides feedback on calbiration plate visibility and progress of the calibration process (:ref:`more <multi-poses-calibration-calibrating>`).
+Before running the calibration program, make sure that the Pickit web interface is in the :guilabel:`Calibration` page, which provides feedback on calibration plate visibility and progress of the calibration process (:ref:`more <multi-poses-calibration-calibrating>`).